chokes-Web-Repositories/Wubby-WikiJS/system/hidden/stupidban.md

 not to mention [iconic](https://discord.com/users/583110584288018467) and [fireflanger](https://discord.com/users/228672475343355905) sharing shit to blockate staff
 ![](https://media.choke.dev/ShareX/2024/01/Discord_BfSEZWE32m.png)
-i am not going to fucking get my friends banned on blockate because of this shit
+i wouldnt want my other group of friends banned on blockate because of this

 ---